pospi/talk-solidity-blockchain-intro/solidity-notes.md

 > Even if a contract inherits from multiple other contracts, only a single contract is created on the blockchain, the code from the base contracts is always copied into the final contract.

 Contatenative inheritance means you won't save on chain storage costs by breaking your contracts up into smaller classes.
 In fact, probably quite the opposite due to the number of extra methods this architecture will likely introduce.
+There will be negligible execution overhead though.

 If you're concerned about bytecode storage size, use libraries to organise your shared code instead of base contracts.
 Ideally base contracts should be kept as lean as possible, since they'll be duplicated every time you deploy a new derived contract that extends from them.